 Our Memorial Grove is a longstanding institution honoring fallen Dragon Soldiers.
 The Grove was relocated to Fort Leonard Wood from Fort McClellan in 1999 and is in close proximity of our Museum.
-Our goal is to complete several Grove improvement projects in preparation for our the Chemical Corp’s 100th anniversary in the summer of 2018.
+Our goal is to complete several Grove improvement projects.

 The Memorial Grove was built to be part of the Chemical Corps Museum Complex at Fort McClellan, Alabama.
 When the Museum was finished, the grove was designed and completed by Lieutenant Colonel John Schmidt.
 At the time, he was the Executive Officer of the Chemical School.
 The initial grove was built using U.S. Army Chemical School Staff and Faculty volunteer Labor.